 ______________________________________________________________________

 Apart from his work in the music world, Johan is also considered as one of South Africa's foremost underwater videographers, specializing in filming fish species, sharks and the wrecks of the East African coast and Red Sea.
 His video work has appeared on Discovery Channel and on Nat Geo Wild.
 His 60-minute documentary Oceanos–Deep Quest received more than 70 screenings on PBS in the USA and covers the first successful deep-diving expedition to the wreck of the passenger liner, Oceanos, which sank in 1991.
-For several years he lectured part-time in Theory of Television Production 4 (Marine Videography) at the Durban University of Technology's Department of Video Technology.
+For several years he lectured part-time in Theory of Television Production 4 (Marine Videography) at the Durban University of Technology's Department of Television Production.
 He is also featured in the National Geographic documentary Caught in the Act (part 5).
 Underwater material of his was included in a National Geographic series entitled Monsters of the Deep.
-His work as underwater documentary producer is done under the name of John du Plessis - the name he legally assumed when becoming a naturalized French citizen in 1991.
+His work as underwater documentary producer was done under the name of John du Plessis - the name he legally assumed when becoming a naturalized French citizen in 1991.
+Following injuries sustained in a motorbike accident, Johan has stopped diving.

 back to top